fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 ### Normalizer

-There is also a field named "Normalizer" in input files for some textures.
+There is also a field named "Normalizer" in the input files for some textures.
 I interpreted this as a divisor for the standard 8-bit color range, applying a scaling factor of 255.0f / Normalizer.

 ```cpp
 if (tm->normalizer != 255.0f && tm->normalizer > 0.0f) {